eclipse/vorto-examples/vorto-hono-subscriber/Readme.md

-# Getting started with Vorto Normalizer
+# Getting started with Vorto Semantic Middleware

-The Vorto Normalizer is a nice little micro service that receives any device telemetry data from [Eclipse Hono](https://www.eclipse.org/hono) and normalizes it according to [Vorto Information Models](https://github.com/eclipse/vorto/blob/master/docs/vortolang-1.0.md).
-A payload handler API lets you easily implement custom logic to process the normalized device payload, such as storing it in a Digital Twin service or run analytics.
-The normalizer provides an out-of-the-box AMQP publish handler that publishes the normalized data to any AMQP message broker, e.g. Amazon MQ.
+The Vorto Semantic Middleware is a lightweight, stateless micro service that receives any device telemetry data from [Eclipse Hono](https://www.eclipse.org/hono) and normalizes it according to [Vorto Information Models](https://github.com/eclipse/vorto/blob/master/docs/vortolang-1.0.md).
+Northbound IoT applications can leverage the semantics of the normalized data, e.g. for data analytics.
+The middleware service provides an extension point API lets you easily implement custom logic to process the normalized device payload, such as storing it in a Digital Twin service or run analytics on the data.
+The service supports the publish of normalized data to an AMQP message broker, e.g. Amazon MQ.

+Please follow [this link](https://github.com/eclipse/vorto/blob/development/docs/tutorials/create_mapping_pipeline.md) to use the Vorto middleware for a simple IoT geolocation use case.

 ![](overview.png)